Learn how to control your emotions, be composed, and stay calm under pressure so you can start building resilience at work and be a resilient leader.

 Some experts believe that resilience is made up of five pillars: self-awareness, mindfulness, self-care, positive relationships, and a sense of purpose and meaning.

-However, child pediatrician and human development expert, Dr. Ginsburg, proposes that there are seven integral and interrelated components that comprise resilience – competence, confidence, connection, character, contribution, coping, and control.
+However, child pediatrician and human development expert, Dr. Ginsburg, proposes that seven integral and interrelated components comprise resilience – competence, confidence, connection, character, contribution, coping, and control.

 Despite the numerous definitions of psychological resilience, the majority of the factors associated with resilience revolve around two concepts: adversity and positive adaptation.